MicrosoftDocs/sql-docs/azure-sql/in-memory-sample.md

     ,Avg(SalesAmount) AS AvgSalesAmt
     ,count(DISTINCT SalesOrderNumber) AS NumOrders
     ,count(DISTINCT a.CustomerKey) AS CountCustomers
-FROM FactResellerSalesXL_PageCompressed a
+FROM FactResellerSalesXL_PageCompressed AS a
-INNER JOIN DimProduct b ON b.ProductKey = a.ProductKey
+INNER JOIN DimProduct AS b ON b.ProductKey = a.ProductKey
-INNER JOIN DimCustomer d ON d.CustomerKey = a.CustomerKey
+INNER JOIN DimCustomer AS d ON d.CustomerKey = a.CustomerKey
-Inner JOIN DimProductSubCategory e on e.ProductSubcategoryKey = b.ProductSubcategoryKey
+Inner JOIN DimProductSubCategory AS e on e.ProductSubcategoryKey = b.ProductSubcategoryKey
-INNER JOIN DimDate c ON c.DateKey = a.OrderDateKey
+INNER JOIN DimDate AS c ON c.DateKey = a.OrderDateKey
 GROUP BY e.ProductCategoryKey,c.Year,d.CustomerKey,d.FirstName,d.LastName
 GO
 SET STATISTICS IO OFF